Lawyers should strategically use content to signal to clients and referral sources the kinds of legal matters they want to handle

-Never before (or since) did a baseball player have the chutzpah to, allegedly, suggest he would hit a home run on the next pitch he faced and then actually go ahead and do it.
+Never before (or since) did a baseball player have the audacity to, allegedly, suggest he would hit a home run on the next pitch he faced and then actually go ahead and do it.

 Since the event happened before every baseball game was televised with the help of numerous cameras, and before the fans sitting in the stands had cameras in their pockets practically as powerful as those used by the professionals filming the games, there are conflicting reports about what actually happened.

 In February 2014, the New York Post reported on a book that seemed to debunk the legend of the called shot.